NativeScript/docs-v7/docs/runtimes/ios/how-to/Use-Native-Libraries.md

 2. Only Objective-C APIs are exposed (no C functions and C constants) from static frameworks.
 To work around this limitation, you can manually edit the Xcode project file.
 However, this workaround is not recommended.

 # Static Libraries
 The NativeScript CLI supports static libraries coming from plugins but the binary and headers must be ordered in a specific folder structure described in details [here](./../../../plugins/plugins.md).
 This is required because the NativeScript CLI generates a `module.modulemap` file for the library which works most of the time.
 However, in some cases you might need to wrap the library in a static framework with a `module.modulemap` file.

+> If you cannot wrap your static library in a static framework with a `module.modulemap`, in cases such as when using Cocoapods, take a look at the following sample for guidance: https://github.com/NativeScript/plugin-ios-modulemap-sample

 ### Pros